 - Configuration Option 1: No MBSF:

-- This configuration is used for Transport Only Mode, when the Multicast service or Broadcast service does not require service layer interworking with LTE MBMS.
+- This configuration is used for Transport Only Mode (i.e., MBS provides only transport of MBS data in a transparent manner without modifying the data), when the Multicast service or Broadcast service does not require service layer interworking with LTE MBMS.

 - The control plane entry point for the Application Function outside the trusted domain towards 5GC to request establishment of an MBS session is the NEF via N33.